 - Tourette syndrome

-- Dried leaves and flowers.
+- Dried leaves and flowers, including pre-rolls

-- Concentrates or extracts.
+- Concentrates or extracts

-- Transdermal patches with a max of 50mg THC per dose.
+- Transdermal patches with a max of 50mg THC per dose

-- Topicals with up to 6% THC.
+- Topicals with up to 6% THC

 You can purchase MMJ from one of eight dispensaries in ND.
 Here are the names and locations of each one:

-- Harvest of Bismarck – Bismarck
+- Pure Dakota Health of Bismarck – Bismarck

-- Herbology – Devil’s Lake
+- Curaleaf – Devil’s Lake

-- Herbology – Dickinson
+- Curaleaf – Dickinson

 - Strive Life – Grand Forks

-- Herbology – Jamestown
+- Curaleaf – Jamestown

-- Herbology – Minot
+- Curaleaf – Minot

-- Harvest of Williston – Williston
+- Pure Dakota Health of Williston – Williston

-Does North Dakota Have Reciprocity Laws?
+Does North Dakota Have Reciprocity Agreements?

 No. There are no such agreements between ND and other states.